Hydra Cluster: Overview¶

 The resources are split in to two partitions (think of these as groups of machines); one for CPU only jobs, and one for jobs that require a GPU.
 The GPU partition can also be used for CPU jobs with permission.

-Access is currently open to staff and research postgraduate students within the School of Computing.
+Access is currently open to staff and research postgraduate students within the School.
 You will need to contact us to get access and to discuss your requirements.

 The Slurm Quick Start User Guide provides a good tutorial for getting started with Slurm.
 We won't replicate its contents here, but rather we'll detail the specifics of our setup.
 It's well worth reading through it, and possibly the rest of the Slurm user documentation, along with the notes on this page.

-To perform these steps you'll need to be able to log in to myrtle or raptor using SSH.
-If you've not done this before then you'll first need to set a password.
+To perform these steps you'll need to be able to log in to a server named hydra using SSH.
+You can also use myrtle or raptor if you prefer.
+If you've not logged in to any of these machines before then you'll first need to set a password.
 Then you can log in using an SSH client, for example PuTTY on Windows.
-If you're using a Mac, Linux, or other Unix-like systems with a command line ssh, you can simply type the following, replacing login with your own username, and host with either myrtle or raptor as appropriate.
+If you're using a Mac, Linux, or other Unix-like systems with a command line ssh, you can simply type the following, replacing login with your own username.

-Jobs can be submitted directly from myrtle or raptor.
-You don't need to log in to any of the servers running the jobs.
+Jobs can be submitted directly from hydra, or from myrtle or raptor.
+You don't need to log into any of the servers running the jobs.
 As detailed in the quickstart guide above you can use srun to submit a job and receive immediate output, or you can use sbatch to queue a job and have the output stored in a file.
 For example:

 If your job requires a GPU, in addition to specifying the gpu partition you will also need to request the required GPU resources.
 This can consist of either 1 or 2 GPUs, and specify whether you want the Volta generation (TITAN V), Pascal generation (P100) or Kepler generation (K40) cards.
 For example:

 Shared home directories are available on all the nodes in the cluster, and on myrtle and raptor.
-To access your cluster home directory change to it as follows:
+On myrtle and raptor your shared home directory is different to your normal home directory, so to access it you need to do the following:

 Any jobs you submit will run with the same working directory and environment as you have when you launch them.
 So if you change to your cluster home directory, or a sub-directory, before running jobs you will get more predictable results.